flutter-moum/flutter_hardware_buttons/README.md

 - Detect volume buttons
 - Detect home button
+- Detect lock(power) button
 - To be added...

 ## Android specification

-- In order to listen to volume button events, this plugin inevitably requests for [ACTION_MANAGER_OVERLAY_PERMISSION](https://developer.android.com/reference/android/provider/Settings.html#ACTION_MANAGE_OVERLAY_PERMISSION).
-This may surprise users, so we recommend notifying users beforehand.
+- If you subscribe to volume button events, this plugin will inevitably request for [ACTION_MANAGER_OVERLAY_PERMISSION](https://developer.android.com/reference/android/provider/Settings.html#ACTION_MANAGE_OVERLAY_PERMISSION), since we found out this was the only way to do it well in Flutter Plugin environment.
+We do show permission request window for you, so there's nothing you should do other than subscribing to the event channel.
+However, since users may be surprised why your app needs this permission, we suggest notifying users beforehand why this permission will be requested.

 ## iOS specification